How to Play 8 Ball Pool: Complete Rules & Professional Guide

 • 8 ball pocketed on break: Usually an automatic win (check house rules)

-• Scratch on break (cue ball pocketed): Opponent gets ball-in-hand behind the head string
+• Scratch on break: Opponent gets ball-in-hand behind the head string

 • Illegal break: Opponent may accept the table or request a re-rack